B-Roll to VO/SOT: Definitions of Common TV Broadcasting Terms

-If you're new to the production of television news broadcasts, then hearing acronyms such as VO, Nat SOT or VO/SOT and other such confusing terms can seem like you are hearing a foreign language.
+If you're new to television news broadcasting production, then the acronyms VO, Nat SOT or VO/SOT might seem like a foreign language.

-The truth of the matter is that it really is a different language, and if you are going to be involved in any aspect of the production of TV broadcasts, then it's key to get to know some of the most commonly used terms and phrases.
+The truth of the matter is that it really is a different language.
+And if you are going to be involved in any aspect of the production of TV or video broadcasts, then it's key to get to know some of the most commonly used terms and phrases.

-It's important to note that the glossary of terms in broadcast journalism is vast.
-Below is just a list of the TV broadcasting terms and not radio.
-Definitions are in alphabetical order:
+It's important to note that the glossary of terms used in broadcast journalism is vast.
+Below is just a short list of the most common TV broadcasting terms (which may not be used in radio).
+Definitions appear in alphabetical order: